 - 1. Subarea A. Proximity to the residential development on Craft Drive south of Tremont St leads this area to be a mix of residential zoning. - 2.
-Subarea B. Existing development patterns and land uses established in the County dictate that the primary zoning for this area should be commercial and/or industrial.
-Mixed use should be considered in area to provide adequate use buffering between these uses and residential units surrounding this area. - 3.
-Subarea C. Existing development patterns dictate that the primary zoning for this area should be mixed residential grading to mixed use to the east owning to anticipated future solar development.
+Subarea B. Existing development patterns and land uses established in the county dictate that the primary zoning for this area should be commercial and/or industrial.
+Mixed use should be considered to provide adequate buffering between these uses and residential uses surrounding this area.
+Better coordination with the County is necessary to ensure land use buffers remain intact and to limit further incompatibilities between uses. - Subarea C. Existing development patterns dictate that the primary zoning for this area should be mixed residential with a gradation to mixed use to the east in anticipation of future solar development.